rdaum/c256emu/README.md

 This is a work in progress emulator for the [C256 Foenix](https://c256foenix.com/) microcomputer.

 It is written in C++ and renders to a window via SDL2.
-It's relatively fast, and on my i5 workstation emulates the C256 at around 30mhz and a full 60fps.
+It's relatively fast, and on my i5 workstation easily emulates the C256 at full 14mhz and full 60fps.

 It supports the following features at the moment.
 There are definitely bugs and missing pieces.
 There are definitely going to be mismatches with the hardware as I do not have a board to compare against yet.
 When the Rev C boards are